PipeWeave: Synergizing Analytical and Learning Models for Unified GPU Performance Prediction: Evaluation

 Finally, we conduct an ablation study on the GEMM and Attention kernels using their full datasets (Section~\ref{sec:dataset}) to highlight the contribution of our core components.
-We compare the full \textsc{SynPerf} model against three ablated variants: (1) w/o MIO (without MIO features), (2) w/o Math, and (3) w/o MLP (replacing MLP with a Roofline-based predictor).
+We compare the full \textsc{PipeWeave} model against three ablated variants: (1) w/o MIO (without MIO features), (2) w/o Math, and (3) w/o MLP (replacing MLP with a Roofline-based predictor).
 As shown in Figure~\ref{fig:feature_ablation}, each component is crucial for accurate performance.
 For the Attention kernel, the full model achieves \textbf{1.1$\times$}, \textbf{1.8$\times$} and \textbf{2.9$\times$} higher accuracy than w/o MIO, w/o Math, and w/o MLP respectively.
 The effect is stronger for GEMM, where our full model improves accuracy by \textbf{3.2$\times$} (w/o MIO), \textbf{2.7$\times$} (w/o Math), and \textbf{3.5$\times$} (w/o MLP), respectively.
+While both kernels benefit significantly from our modeling framework, the final prediction error for Attention kernels (15.54\%) remains higher than that of GEMM kernels (8.39\%).
+As previously shown in Table~\ref{tab:analytical_validation_results}, this gap is not caused by inaccuracies in the analytical operation counts, which remain comparably low for both kernels.
+Instead, it arises from the inherently uneven workload distribution and dynamic execution characteristics of Attention mechanisms.
+Unlike GEMM, where tasks are defined by uniform dimensional parameters across tiles, Attention workloads exhibit substantial variance.
+This variance primarily results from causal masking---where tasks processing earlier query tokens attend to fewer key/value tokens than those handling later tokens---as well as randomly varying sequence lengths within a batch.
+In addition, Attention introduces more complex memory behavior and heterogeneous execution phases with different compute--memory characteristics, which further increase runtime variability.
+These factors make execution latency more sensitive to hardware scheduling dynamics and lead to larger inter-block completion variance.
+Consequently, Attention latency is inherently more difficult for the MLP to model than the stable and uniform execution patterns observed in GEMM workloads.